 What is car insurance fronting and why is it illegal?

 Car insurance fronting is an easy trap to fall into, especially if you’re a young driver and trying to save money on cover.
-But insurance fronting is a crime and there are severe penalties.
-Here, we explore what fronting means, what the consequences are and how you can avoid it in the first place.
+But insurance fronting is a crime and there are severe consequences.
+Here, NimbleFins explains what car insurance fronting means, what the consequences are and how you can avoid it in the first place.

 What is car insurance fronting?

-Fronting is when a more experienced driver says they are the main driver when they aren’t, in order to get cheaper car insurance.
+Fronting is when a more experienced driver says they are the main driver when in fact they are not, in order to get cheaper car insurance for a younger driver.

 Typically, it happens when a parent claims to be the main driver when really it’s their child who has just passed their driving test.
 However, while this is a common scenario, in reality, fronting happens whenever one person claims to be the main driver instead of another, with the intention of getting cheaper car cover.
 It's a myth that fronting is ok.